Inline hockey: The rink

 by a boundary (commonly referred to as "dasher boards"), that is designed to separate the players from the spectators as well as to keep the puck in play.
 The playing surface is made of sport tile, wood, asphalt or cement and marked with special lines that help the referees officiate the game according to the official rules.

-The recommended size of the rink can vary between 40m and 60m in length and 20m and 30m in width.
-In Germany the old standard was 40m x 20m which changed to 50m x 25m but also the ice hockey standard of 61m x 30.5m (200×100 ft) is used.
+The recommended size of the rink is 50x25 m.
+However, it can vary between the ice hockey standard of 60x30 m and the smallest Germany old standard of 40x20 m.

 Goal cages

 One of the most fundamental differences between the IIHF and World Skate-sanctioned versions of inline hockey lies within the dimensions of the net.
 The IIHF simply retains the use of ice hockey nets.
 However the World Skate rulebook substitutes the traditional ice hockey cage for a lower and narrower model patterned after the one used in rink hockey, the World Skates' flagship sport, however most World Skate leagues in the United States and Canada opt for the more popular and common ice hockey nets.